 I get a lot of questions about Masters programs in Arts (MA), Public Administration or Policy (MPA or MPP), and international affairs (MIA) programs, both because I teach at University of Chicago’s Harris School, used to teach at Columbia University’s SIPA, and also because I went through Harvard Kennedy School’s MPA/ID program 2000-02, before going on to do an economics PhD at UC Berkeley.
+Here are my thoughts.

-The most common question I’m asked: “What master’s program should I do?”
+“What master’s program should I do?”

 First, in the US I would be cautious with simple MA programs in political science and economics.
 These are usually money-making programs for the school and core faculty are seldom involved.
 There are exceptions, but I don’t know what ones are good or not.
 Since I’ve spent years teaching and on admissions committees at many good schools, that alone should tell you something about these MA programs.

 In response to questions for foreign readers: In some countries, such as the UK and some European countries, MA programs seem to be taken more seriously on the job market, or are a prerequisite for entry into a PhD.
 I honestly can’t speak to the European market, but exercise caution if the institution graduates hundreds of people a year with loads of debt.

 In the US, however, I think that policy schools (MPA, MPP and some MIA programs) tend to offer great terminal Master’s degrees with good job prospects, even if many people graduate with debt.
 I honestly don’t know the difference between an MPA, MPP and MIA.
 I don’t think there is a systematic.
 Rather it varies by school.
 As an employer myself, I don’t distinguish a great deal between them.
 Instead I focus on the quality of the training.